-A natural Entrepreneur, Kevin Robinson is the Founder and Managing Director of Home Fixed, a family run limited company that specialises in home repairs & installations across multiple trades, including plumbing, roofing, handy man services, bathroom installation & home improvements.
+A natural entrepreneur, Kevin Robinson is the Founder and Managing Director of Home Fixed, a family run limited company that specialises in home repairs & installations across multiple trades including electrical, plumbing, roofing, handyman services, bathroom installation & home improvements.

-In addition to his role Kevin also directs and runs Robinson’s Roofing Limited, a specialist firm with over 25 years of flat roofing experience.
+In addition to this role, Kevin also directs and runs Robinson’s Roofing Limited, a specialist firm with over 25 years of flat roofing experience.

 Having successfully grown and developed both businesses by over 15% in the last 12 months alone, Kevin boasts an excellent understanding of how to run and scale a successful trade business, with expert knowledge in establishing and implementing effective operational systems and through maximising platforms like Checkatrade.